Why We Need A Lesbian Clair Huxtable

 Finding lesbian family role models eluded this Florida-based mom growing up.
 She explains why representation matters to LGBTQ families too.

-Claire Huxtable wasn’t a lesbian, and neither was Aunt Viv.
+Clair Huxtable wasn’t a lesbian, and neither was Aunt Viv.
 (And let me be clear: Janet Hubert is the only Aunt Viv I acknowledge.)

 But in my alternate universe they were a loving married couple on a television show called The Gay-Browns or Mrs. and Mrs. (I know the titles are a bit sketchy, but bear with me.)